 In October 2021, we launched a comprehensive set of commitments to be implemented across the value chain to accelerate our journey to reach zero-waste turbines by 2040.
 By that Vestas is setting a new benchmark for circularity and waste reduction within the wind industry, as the first wind industry leader to implement such an ambitious and holistic circularity approach.
 The roadmap outlines circularity pathways for Vestas’ entire value chain by setting new targets across three key areas: design, operations and material recovery and ensures that Vestas can continue to offer competitive and differentiated solutions, that provide business-case certainty for customers in an evolving global energy market environment.

 Design for Circularity

 To design out production waste, our first target is to increase our material efficiency by 90% by 2030.
+In 2022, we improved our material efficiency of non-recyclable waste by 20% compared to 2021.
 Our initial focus will be on blade manufacturing, which is the largest category of internal waste within Vestas.
 This will be accomplished by raising awareness on waste within our factories, optimising our blade design and production to create less waste, sourcing more efficient manufacturing kits, and including circularity metrics in our key performance indicators.
 Already, we are working on comprehensive waste mapping, waste value optimization, and digitalization of waste handling.